Build Guide by DRAFTINGBOY123

 If you need more AP, take Zhonya's Hourglass.
 It gives a nice AP boost plus an awesome active.

-If you need Magic Penetration, take Void Staff or Abyssal Scepter.
-Void Staff if they're a Magic Resistance heavy team or Abyssal Scepter if you have more than 3 AP Champions in your team and they're not stacking that much MR.
+If you need Magic Penetration, take Void Staff or Abyssal Mask.
+Void Staff if they're a Magic Resistance heavy team or Abyssal Mask if you have more than 3 AP Champions in your team and they're not stacking that much MR.

 If the game still persists at this point, Choose Guardian Angel if you want survivability or another Archangel's Staff for more firepower.
 Your MP is going to be around 4000+ at this point so you'll gain around 266 more AP with this item alone.